Subarna1911/Mini-Projects-/README.md

       Sidebar  ==> Sidebar functionality is adde by toggleing menu Navbr    ==> Navbar functionality is created using simple BrowserRouter method DarMode  ==> DarkMode functionality is added.
 To toggle between two themes.
-      BlogPost ===> BlogPost to learnedt about fetching data and mapping through the list.
+      BlogPost ===> BlogPost to learned about fetching data and mapping through the list.

 Day 3 :
           Counter ===> Created Counter to store previous and current values using useEffect, useRef and useState hook.

+Day 4: ProgressBar
+Day 5: Guess the number
+Day 6: Asterisk validation form
+Day 7: usePrevioudHook : To build Custom hook and use for the component. custom hook is mainly used to  seperate the data logic from its ui logic , resuable hook.